Skip to main content

 • A 5-digit code displays on your player device

-• QR code also available for quick scanning
+• A QR code is also shown for quick scanning

 note